socorrosans/parrot-api/README.md

 - Go to the "database" folder;
 - Copy sql script "project-parrot" and generate the database;
 - Still in the database folder, open the index.js and change "cfg" to your database settings;
+- in the "routes" folder, it's possible to see the routes that must be accessed;
+- npm run dev to run the project;